HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/HOME.md

 ---

 # Introduction:
-This project is based on the famous traditional board game snake & ladders.
+This project is based on the famous traditional board game 'Snake & Ladders'.
 <br>
-The proposed project will overcome the barrier between classic board games and modern games by enhancing the GUI environment to provide better & friendly game play through giving multiplayer option to users to play with a secure account that intrigues the visual and audio effects.
-Hence catering every need for unique gaming experience.
+It overcomes the barrier between classic board games and modern games by enhancing the GUI environment to provide better & friendly game play through giving multiplayer option to users to play with a secure account that intrigues the visual & audio effects.
+Hence, catering every need for unique gaming experience.

 ---